shiva-menta/myx/README.md

 * Use async / concurrency to reduce API response time for large playlist audio features.
 * Implement caching / expiration for the /api/authenticate endpoint to minimize backend hits.
 * Determine if double API calls in development logger are real or just debugger glitches.
+* Create "wake-up" function for containers (glitchy on free mode).